aivarsk/aivarsk.github.io/_posts/2025-03-18-card-range-explain.md

 skip  ('900', '909')
 ```

+During execution, the index range scan had to compare against half of the rows until it found the match.
+Rows marked as "skip" would be skipped, they are here to illustrate the idea.
 Now let's do the same but for the index sorted in descending order:

 ```python
 for low, high in reversed(card_ranges()):